witekbobrowski/EPUBKit/README.md

 📚 A simple swift library for parsing EPUB documents
 </p>

 __Note:__ This library is still in its early stages!
 I will experiment and change the API until I am satisfied with the result.
-I do not reccomend using this library in larger projects (who am I fooling, nobody will use it anyway), although feedback will be highly appreciated 🙇
+I do not reccomend using this library in larger projects, although feedback will be highly appreciated 🙇

 ## Installation